mwhudson/subiquity/DESIGN.md

 there's a need.

-`subiquity.palette` defines the 8 RGB colors and a bunch of named "styles" in terms of foreground and background colors.  `subiquitycore.core` contains some rather hair-raising code for mangling these definitions so that using these style names in urwid comes out in the right color both in gnome-terminal (using ISO-8613-3 color codes) and in the linux tty (using the PIO_CMAP ioctl).
+`subiquity.palette` defines the 8 RGB colors and a bunch of named "styles" in terms of foreground and background colors.  `subiquitycore.screen` contains some rather hair-raising code for mangling these definitions so that using these style names in urwid comes out in the right color both in gnome-terminal (using ISO-8613-3 color codes) and in the linux tty (using the PIO_CMAP ioctl).